sibyl-team/sib/README.md

         list of single direct contacts (for bidirectional contacts add also the inverse contact).
 Order of tuple contact: (node_i, node_j, time, lambda) The lambdas are the instantaneous probability of infection.
-    observations: list<tuple(int, int, int)>
+    tests: list<tuple(int, sib.Test, int)>
         list of single observation on single node a time t.
-Order of observation tuple:
-        (node_i, state, time)
-        Where state could be 0, 1 or 2 representing susceptible, infected, recovery.
+Order of observation tuple: (node_i, sib.Test, time). sib.Test is a class containing the probability to be susceptible, infected, recovery, given by medical tests or symptoms.
     individuals: list(tuple(int, prior_t, prior_r)) [optional]
         List of tuple where each tuple are the prior on the infectiousness and recoverability of node "i".